gravitational/teleport/docs/2.3/quickstart.md

 - Auth servers are the core of a cluster.
 Auth servers store user accounts and provide authentication and authorization services for every node and every user in a cluster.
 - Nodes are regular SSH nodes, similar to the `sshd` daemon you may be familiar with.
-When a node receives a connection request, it authenticates it via the cluster's auth server.
+When a node receives a connection request, the request is authenticated through the cluster's auth server.
 - Proxies route client connection requests to the appropriate node and serve a Web UI which can also be used to log into SSH nodes.
 Every client-to-node connection in Teleport must be routed via a proxy.